pivotal/docs-tap/cloud-native-runtimes/how-to-guides/contour.hbs.md

 Where `CONTOUR-NAMESPACE` is the namespace where Contour is installed on your Kubernetes cluster.

-## <a id='install-existing-contour'></a> Install Cloud Native Runtimes on a Cluster with Your Existing Contour Instance
+## <a id='install-existing-contour'></a> Install Cloud Native Runtimes on a cluster with your existing Contour instance

 To install Cloud Native Runtimes on a cluster with an existing Contour instance, you can add values to your `cnr-values.yml` file so that Cloud Native Runtimes uses your Contour instance.